mislavzanic/blog/webContent/blog/advent-of-code-2022.md

 The reindeers are hungry for _**star fruit**_ found only in the depths of the jungle.
 We are joining the elves on their annual expedition to the grove where the fruit grows.

 ![AOC](/post/images/aoc2022_1.png)

+Since the first couple of puzzles will be nothing to write home to, I'll update this post with more interesting puzzles.

 ## Table of contents
 1. [Day 01](#d01)